thomasli0324/PerkBank/README.md

 # Assumption
 There are some features like OTP or FaceID are not included in the source code .

-You may see there will be a button asking you to enter OTP and it is just for demonstration.
+There will be a screen asking you to enter OTP and it is just for demonstration.

 # Prerequisite
 1. A MacBook or iMac